Ovenbird Seiurus aurocapilla

 Cape May Warbler Setophaga tigrina

-Kale (1984) noted a Cape May Warbler reported on 14 March 1984 as an early county record.
-The species can be found in both spring and fall migration, but they are around four times as abundant in spring.
+Kale (1984) noted a Cape May Warbler reported on 14 March 1984 as an early county record (undoubtedly meaning early in the season).
+Cape Mays can be found in both spring and fall migration, but they are about four times as abundant in spring.
 Look for them beginning around the end of the first week of April through the first of May.
-In fall, they can be scarce but found around 22 September through 20 October will some effort.
+In fall, they can be scarce but found around 22 September through 20 October with some effort.
 There are no known summer or winter reports of the species.
-The classic warbler hotspots like Reddie Point, Fort George Island and Spanish Pond are excellent places to view them.
+The classic warbler hot spots like Reddie Point Preserve, Fort George Island, and Spanish Pond are excellent places to view them.

 Kirtland’s Warbler Setophaga kirtlandii

 There is one documented record of Kirtland’s Warbler in county history, and it’s a bit tough to stomach by today’s standards.
 In early May 1930 or 1931, Grimes shot one and collected it; apparently this was also his first attempt at preparing a study skin and failed (Stevenson & Anderson, 1994).
-Kirtland’s is perhaps the most coveted warbler in America and while you should not expect to see one in any season, always keep looking.
+One was reported on 16 April 2020 from Fort George Island, but despite it being “approved” in eBird based on a very poor audio clip, I remain skeptical.

 Cerulean Warbler Setophaga cerulea

 While they are extremely rare in spring, I suspect the species is an uncommon but regular migrant that passes by in the dog days of summer before birders get motivated for the fall migration.
 Ceruleans are known to migrate through the area in early to mid August, so I think it’s a matter of getting out there and looking in suitable habitat – the old growth oaks at places like Fort George Island and Cedar Point Preserve are perfect (just be prepared for hordes of biting insects).
-It is as unlikely to see them locally in September or October as it might be to see one in spring, so get out there early in the season.
+It is as unlikely to see them locally in September or October as it might be to see one in spring, so get out there early in the fall season if you expect to find one.

 Northern Parula Setophaga americana